-We will talk in another one of these videos about decoy effects, and how these can help drive your customers to the options that you want them to pick.
+Decoy effect can help drive your customers to the options that you want them to pick.
 Today I want to talk about a special type of decoy called the less is more fallacy.
-This was first discovered by a Christopher Hsee, a Professor at the University of Chicago Business School (though despite this, he didn’t seem to have much of a knack for branding, since he called it the far less snappy “less is better” effect).
+This was first discovered by Christopher Hsee, a Professor at the University of Chicago Business School (despite this, he didn’t seem to have much of a knack for branding, since he called it the far less snappy “less is better” effect).